Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- `Chat.ChatRooms` could be a "simple" module and not a process

 ## Todo

 - When I join a chat room as an identified user I want to read my user